bpizzani/disaster_response_ml_pipeline/README.md

 3. Run your web app: `python run.py`

-4. Click the `PREVIEW` button to open the homepage
+4. Copy and Paste your local host URL in the navigator.

 ### Data Source
 Figure 8 & Udacity